viamrobotics/docs/docs/design-principles.md

 * Everything in Viam is secure by default, including storing authentication requirements and end-to-end encryption.

-* App.viam.com allows users to set who can access each robot, ensuring that all camera or sensor data remains secure and private.
+* The Viam App ([https://app.viam.com](https://app.viam.com)) allows users to set who can access each robot, ensuring that all camera or sensor data remains secure and private.